Frequently Asked Questions

-- We do an initial visit to assess value of items in the home, and how much time and labor will be required.
+We start with an initial visit to assess the value of items in the home and determine the amount of time and labor required.

 How long is the process?

-- Once a sale date is decided, we begin working in the home 1-2 weeks before the sale.
-In most cases, the sale lasts 2-3 days.
+Once the sale date is confirmed, we typically begin working in the home 1-2 weeks before the sale.
+The sale itself usually lasts 2-3 days.

 What does the family need to do to prepare for the sale?

-- The family must determine items they are not selling as soon as possible.
-Items can always be added to the sale.
-We handle everything else.
+The family is only required to identify items they are not selling as soon as possible.
+Additional items can be added to the sale later.
+We handle all other preparations.

 Does the family need to clean out the home or donate anything ahead of time?